boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

       pollsters, I have assumed that he himself is not consciously or unconsciously selecting specifically for closer polls in swing states.
 But technically, he or his blog staff could be responsible for 100% of the apparent herding if they are doing this!
+[^3]: In order to simplify the problem, I transformed each poll into a strictly binary poll consisting of only those
+      respondents who responded that they intended to vote for Trump or Harris.
+This introduces some numerical error, since we have to infer the number of strict Trump-&-Harris-only respondents by dividing by the sum of the percentages for each candidate.
+Out of generosity to the quality of the polls, we consistently round up the inferred sample size to the nearest whole number.
+[^4]: I had to delete a row representing a YouGov poll from each of the Wisconsin and Pennsylvania data files.
+For some
+      reason, these polls had their sample sizes listed as 0, which is both logically impossible and impossible to simulate.
+I don't believe they could have made a significant difference; each one being only one of 134 (Pennsylvania) or 100 (Wisconsin) polls, these YouGov polls could have at most impacted the observed or simulated mean absolute margin by a 100th of their corresponding values.